jaysnel/vue_pokemon_info_retreiver/README.md

 Welcome!

-Here you can type in any pokemon name to see its base stats so enjoy!
+Here you can type in any pokemon name to see its base stats and other interesting info!

-This was created using Vue.js and the pokeapi
+This web app was created using Vue.js and the pokeapi and can be seen from the link below.

 https://jaysnel.github.io/vue_pokemon_info_retreiver/